longturn/freeciv21/docs/Getting/compile.rst

   better than for some of the others out there, so keep that in mind if you are not an experienced Linux user.

 .. note::
-  The following instructions on this page are for Linux, MSYS2 and macOS environments.
+  The following instructions on this page are for Linux and MSYS2 on Windows.
 You will need to :doc:`install MSYS2 </Contributing/msys2>` first before continuing here if using MSYS2 on Windows.
   However, you can also compile on Windows with Microsoft :doc:`Visual Studio </Contributing/visual-studio>`.
 The Visual Studio instructions are self contained.
   No need to return to this page after following the installation instructions.
+Follow the steps in :doc:`macOS </Contributing/macos>` to setup macOS as a development environment.
+As with Visual Studio the macOS instructions are self contained.

 A C and C++ compiler